Labs 08: Code Generation

 Your compiler should generate class files (one per class, as in Java, and one for the main object) silently if the compilation is successful, or generate errors and warnings from the previous phases in case there was a problem.
 The code generation phase should not produce any error, and the generated class files should be executable on the Java Virtual Machine.
 You should store all the relevant meta information in the class files: line numbers and source file identification (see the cafebabe doc).

 As usual, please choose a commit from your git repository as a deliverable on our server before Tuesday, Dec.
-16th, 11.59pm (23h59).
+4th, 11.59pm (23h59).
+We will scan your repository for a directory called src/toolc and compile all the .scala files below it.

 - The complete JVM specification (may be hard to digest)